OpenCoin/opencoin-playground/v4/docs/fields.md

 ### issuer_id
-Id (hash) of the issuer public master key in the CDDC
+The identifier (hash) of the issuer public master key in the CDDC

 Type: BigInt
 Used in: [MKC](schemata.md#mkc), [Payload](schemata.md#payload)